opnfv/opnfvdocs/docs/release/installation.introduction.rst

 Detailed step by step instructions for working with an installation toolchain and installing the required scenario are provided by the installation projects.
-The projects providing installation support for the OPNFV Euphrates release are: Apex, Compass4nfv, Daisy4NFV, Fuel and JOID.
+The projects providing installation support for the OPNFV Fraser release are: Apex, Compass4nfv, Daisy4NFV, Fuel and JOID.

 The instructions for each toolchain can be found in these links: